FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 HistogramManager.h    -- Manager class for automatically filled histograms HistogramManager.C       and ntuples.

+inputValidation.hh    -- Generic validation for input parameters.
+The functions
+                         in this file check that the parameter falls in some range and throw std::invalid_argument (with a
+                         meaningful description) in case it does not.

 ManagedHisto.h        -- Base class for automatically filled histograms
                          and ntuples.
 HistogramManager holds collections
                          of classes derived from it.